 Most couples have.
 And it makes sense.
 Being in front of the camera can be scary.
 I often hear, “I never look good in pictures”, “I’m always so awkward in front of the camera”, or concern that the groom just isn’t going to dig frolicking around taking pictures because family pictures went so well during the holidays… 😉

-Now don’t get me wrong, I know many a groom that are as gung-ho as the bride or, at the very least, are willing to take one for the team (shout out to my groom who grew a 70’s inspired mustache for his bride to complete the styled engagement look!).
+Now don’t get me wrong, I know many a groom that is as gung-ho as the bride or, at the very least, is willing to take one for the team (shout out to my groom who grew a 70’s inspired mustache for his bride to complete the styled engagement look!).
 But occasionally, I have a bride that isn’t quite sure how well the groom is going to take the idea of an engagement session in the Alps and she’d like to have her pitch ready.

 Ready, set, catch.
 See what I did there?? 😉

 Reason number 1: Opportunity for us to get to know each other.

 If you’ve spent any time with me at all, we’ve probably talked about this.
 And I’ll admit this might seem like an obvious statement but I cannot overstate the importance of this one.
 Just to be clear.
 We are NOT that photography studio that shows up on your wedding day and snaps a few pictures.
 We’re more like your super funny-yet-totally-crazy-cousin that is always way too involved in your life. 🙂 I started this wedding photography studio over 10 years ago with the idea that you need beautiful imagery as well as real moments with the people you love.
 Whether we’re photographing in Cleveland or we’re adventuring somewhere around the world with you guys.
 My team can’t pull that off if we don’t know what matters to you as a couple.